PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.Abstractions.md

 This abstraction defines the `Pipeline Design Pattern` interfaces that transforms the processing of a complex or time consuming operation into a set of small tasks that combine together to form an asynchronous unit of work, with the aim of improving performance, scalability and component reusability in any application or service.

+## When to use this pattern

+Use when:
+- The operation the application needs to perform can be divided into asynchronous and independent units of work (Pipelines).
+- The unit of work can be broken down into a set of smaller tasks (Handlers) that are complementary and reusable.
+- Tasks have different scalability requirements and can benefit from distributed processing.

+May not be useful when:
+- Tasks must be performed as part of the same transaction.
+In such cases, the unit of work must be designed to be reversible with another compensation unit of work.
+- The amount of data that needs to be transported to be able to perform operation makes this approach inefficient.

 ## Abstractions

 ### `IPipebox`